chickenspaceprogram/Boose_PA6/README.md

 ### Configuring CMake

-To configure the CMake project, `cd` into the `build` directory and enter `cmake .` to configure CMake.
+To configure the CMake project, navigate into the `build` directory using a terminal, and enter `cmake .` to configure CMake.
 Once you've configured CMake, you can then build the project.

 ### Building on *nix